Sessions

 is_successful=True,

-session_eval="4.5", # Your custom score which is not a rubric
+session_eval=4.5, # Your custom score (numeric value, not string)

 session_eval_reason="Agent completed primary objectives but took longer than expected"